Table Manners Tips

 Table Manners Tip #77 - Prayers

 It is well to remember that you are in another person's house and their customs should hold.
-If your hostess asks you to join hands or bow your head is not asking too much for you to accomodate her in this regard.
+If your hostess asks you to join hands or bow your head, it is not asking too much for you to accommodate her in this regard.
 Conversely, if you feel strongly about your religious tradition and are in the home of a person who pointedly does not pray before meal time, do not be ostentatious in your ritual.
-Be meek and humble, say your prayer silently and reverently to yourself and proceed with the meal.
+Say your prayer silently and reverently to yourself and proceed with the meal.

 Table Manners Tip #78 - Sopping with Bread